16 February 2026

 - evilexample - exercise - expectations - experience - failure - faith - fame - family

-- fathers - fault-finding - fear - feelings - finances - fitting in - flowers - forgiveness
+- fate - fathers - fault-finding - fear - feelings - finances - fitting in - flowers

-- friendship - frustration - fun - the future - garden of life - gardening
+- freedom - friendship - frustration - fun - the future - garden of life - gardening

-generosity - gentleness - giving - goals - God - goodness - grace - gratitude
+generosity - gentleness - getting away - giving - goals - God - goodness - grace - gratitude

 greatness - greed - grief - growing up - guilt - habit - happiness - hatred